 \subsection{Exchange rate data}

-Here we consider two datasets of foreign exchange rates (FX) with the goal to investigate the dependence for each of these datasets, an important task from the realm of risk management.
+Here we consider two datasets of foreign exchange rates (FX) with the goal of investigating the dependence for each of these datasets, an important task from the realm of risk management.
 The data can be found in the \R\ package \code{qrmdata}.
 The first dataset consists of daily exchange rates of Canadian dollar (CAD), Pound sterling (GBP), Euro (EUR), Swiss Franc (CHF) and Japanese yen (JPY) with respect to the US dollar (USD).
 And the second consists of daily exchange rates of CAD, USD, EUR, CHF, JPY and the Chinese Yuan (CNY) with respect to the GBP.
 The considered trading days are from 2000-01-01 to 2015-12-31, resulting in $5844$ five-dimensional ($d=5$) and six-dimensional ($d=6$) observations for the USD and the GBP FX datasets, respectively.
-The data can be found in the \R\ package \code{qrmdata}.
 For each of the two datasets, negative log-returns were formed and deGARCHed; see \cite{hofertprasadzhu2021} for more details.
 This leaves us with $n=5843$ observations per dataset.

 For demonstrating our graphical assessment and selection procedure, we consider the pseudo-observations with corresponding $d$-dimensional empirical copula $\hat{C}_n$ for both datasets.
 For each dataset, we trained a DecoupleNet $D^{\hat{C}_n}_{d,2}$ on these pseudo-observations.
 We then pass $\ngen=5000$ samples from various copulas through $D^{\hat{C}_n}_{d,2}$.
 As benchmark, we include $\hat{C}_n$.
 And as candidate models, we include a vine copula, a $t$ copula with unstructured correlation matrix, an exchangeable normal copula with homogeneous correlation matrix, a Clayton copula and the independence copula.
 All parameters of the candidate models were estimated from the respective pseudo-observations.
 The first row of Figure~\ref{fig:scatter:FX} shows scatter plots of the $D^{\hat{C}_n}_{d,2}$-transformed samples for the USD FX data ($d=5$), and the second row shows the samples colored with the same color scheme as before.